open-cloud/open-cloud.github.io.old/devguide_hwansible.md

 * You want to create a service with tenants using the existing service abstractions

 * You want to use Ansible to configure instances on cloudlab

-## Differences from Hello World in XOS

-There is [another tutorial for creating a Hello World](/devguide/helloworld/) model and view in XOS.
-This guide differs in that it uses XOS’s core Service model, it builds a View using Django’s admin template, and it uses Ansible to configure instances.
-You should use the other tutorial if:

-* You need to create a custom view for your service

-* Your instance configuration is simple and you don’t need Ansible

-* You don’t want to use the existing Service model

 ## Quick Reference